George

 Wood.
 Within seconds the blaze

 engulfed the machine, pattern and blacksmith shops.
-Fortunately, a gale
+Fortunately,

-force wind from the northwest helped keep the flames from spreading to
+force wind from the northwest helped keep the flames from

 the main building.
-Camden Firemen pressed an all out attack with all
+Camden Firemen pressed an all out attack with

 companies in service, but the blaze resulted in a $70,000 loss.